-We began our project by trying to understand the needs of our users and other stakeholders.
+We began our project by understanding the needs of our users and other stakeholders.
 Our team spoke with physical therapists, rehabilitation engineers, caretakers, and individuals with hemiplegia in order to first determine points of tension with current mobility solutions.

-Based on our testing, we found that we needed a stronger servo.
+3) Based on our testing, we found that we needed a stronger servo.
 Due to the angled design of the caster fork, the caster wheel flipped 180 degrees when a user moved backwards.
 This “flip” made it very difficult to calibrate direction input to actuator movement.
 For our third iteration, we implemented our footplate mechanism and rebuilt our actuator assembly using a stronger servo.

-A user rotates the electromechanical footplate with their strong foot to indicate the direction they want the chair to go.
+How it works: A user rotates the electromechanical footplate with their strong foot to indicate the direction they want the chair to go.
 A Hall effect sensor in the footplate reads the position of the rotated plates; there is a change in magnetic field when the magnet rotates with respect to the sensor, which is stationary on the bottom footplate.
 An Arduino then translates that rotation into a desired position for an actuator assembly that is coupled to the front caster wheel.

 In May 2016, our one arm wheelchair drive was selected as one of six finalist projects from over 90 submissions to the RESNA Student Design Competition!
 My team presented our project at the RESNA Conference and Developer’s Forum in Washington DC in July 2016.